The Tradeoffs of Buying New Construction

 Contrary to Popular Belief

-And, the Mello Roos assessments will not expire in the future as the “fine print” allows city councils to continue assessments to “infrastructure” repair.” in perpetuity.
+The Mello Roos assessments do not automatically expire in the future as the “fine print” allows city councils to continue assessments to “infrastructure” repair.” in perpetuity.